mooman219/fontdue/README.md

 ### Maintenance

 Please bear with me on new features or quirks that you find.
-I will definitely get to issues you open (also thank you for opening them), but I don't have as much time as I would like to work on fontdue so please be paitent, this is a mostly solo project <3.
+I will definitely get to issues you open (also thank you for opening them), but I don't have as much time as I would like to work on fontdue so please be patient, this is a mostly solo project <3.

-### Reusing Fontdue code

-Please don't reuse `fontdue`'s raster code directly in your project. `fontdue` uses **unsafe** code in the rasterizer, and the rasterizer itself is **very not safe** to use on its own with un-sanitized input.

 ### TrueType & OpenType Table Support